mlzxy/qsparse-examples/README.md

 | [fasterrcnn](fasterrcnn/) | Object detection with Faster RCNN using ResNet101 on Pascal VOC. |
 | [cyclegan_pix2pix](cyclegan_pix2pix/) | Image-to-image translation with two generative adversarial networks (GANs): Pix2Pix and CycleGAN trained on facades and horse2zebra, respectively. |

-Feel free to raise an [issue](https://github.com/mlzxy/qsparse-examples/issues/new) if you have any questions.
+Feel free to raise an [issue](https://github.com/mlzxy/qsparse-examples/issues/new) if you encounter any problems.